oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 	```

 	You'll get back a response that includes all the instance information; only the metadata information; or the metadata information for the specified key name, respectively.

+	The combined size of the `metadata` and `extendedMetadata` objects can be a maximum of 32,000 bytes.

 	**Note:** Both the 'user_data' and 'ssh_authorized_keys' fields cannot be changed after an instance has launched.
 Any request which updates, removes, or adds either of these fields will be rejected.
 You must provide the same values for 'user_data' and 'ssh_authorized_keys' that already exist on the instance.
 * `preserve_boot_volume` - (Optional) Specifies whether to delete or preserve the boot volume when terminating an instance.
 The default value is false.
 Note: This value only applies to destroy operations initiated by Terraform.